Italian pacification campaigns in Somalia: Prelude to the campaign

 In preparation for the plan of invasion of the sultanates, the Alula Commissioner, E. Coronaro received orders in April 1924 to carry out a reconnaissance on the territories targeted for invasion.
 In spite of the forty year Italian relationship with the sultanates, Italy did not have adequate knowledge of the geography.
 During this time, the Stefanini-Puccioni geological survey was scheduled to take place.Such, concluded that the Majeerteen Sultanate depended on sea traffic, therefore, if this were blocked any resistance could be “mounted” As the first stage of the invasion plan, Governor De Vecchi ordered the two Sultanates to disarm.
 The reaction of both sultanates was to object, as they felt the policy was against the protectorate agreements.
 The pressure engendered by the new development forced the two northern sultanates, Hobyo and Majeerteenia, to settle their differences, and form a united front against their common enemy.

 Omar Samatar's Rebellion

-Omar Samatar a Somali rebel leader attacking&killing Captain Franco Carolei in Ceelbuur, Somalia.
+Somali rebel leader Omar Samatar attacking and killing Captain Franco Carolei in Ceelbuur, Somalia.

 Italians swiftly invaded Hobyo, with Ali Yusuf Kenadiids surrender, victorious against the sultan's forces, the populace had yet to accept Italian rule without a fight.
 Commissioner Trivulzio, assigned with administering Hobyo, reported the movement of armed men towards the borders of the sultanate before and after the annexation.
 As preparations were underway to continue the Corpo Zaptié's advance into Majeerteen Sultanate, a new threat emerged.
 One of Sultan Ali Yusuf's commanders, Omar Samatar, attacked and captured Ceel Buur.
 In which he personally murdered Italian Captain Francesco Carolei, after which he cut off the captains right hand and threw it over the forts wall, to signal to his army that the rebellion was now underway.